How To Avoid The Salesman’s Hype And Focus On What’s Best For You

 If they stray from that formula, as many do, then big problems can develop.

 Watch what happens to the illustration above if “life happens,” and instead of paying every year for 25 years, you can’t afford to make a premium payment in year 10, and instead, have to take a $10,000 loan.

-*Illustrations provided by Chris Huntley and are not to be considered an offer for insurance.
+*Examples provided are illustrative only and should not be considered an offer for insurance.
 Premiums and policy performance varies by company.
 Not available in all states.

 You can see the estimated amount available for lifetime loans drops to $6,798.
 That’s a big difference from the first illustration.
 Let’s see the math.